opowell/jtree/doc-pages/server/session-flow.md

 Period.groupEnd(group)
 ```

-Within the period, players and groups progress through the stages of the app.
+Within each period, players and groups progress through the stages of the app.
 Within each stage, the following functions are called for the groups and players:

 1. `player.status` is set to `'ready'`.
 2. If `Stage.waitToStart == true`, pause here until all players are ready.